odebroqueville/contextSearch/README.md

 The search results will appear as defined in the extension's preferences page.

-The extension includes an Image analysis tool.
-To analyse an image, right-click on the image and select: "Image analysis...".
-If present, the EXIF tags will appear in the sidebar along with a color histogram and color palette.
-A map will also show where the image was taken and in which direction if the GPS data is available.

 ## Managing search engines

 To manage your favorite search engines, you can go to the preferences page of Context Search.
 You can reach this page by opening the extensions page (Addon Manager) where all your add-ons are listed and then clicking on the "Preferences" button.